Residential Program

 For many youth, the interaction with a friendly, well-mannered dog can enhance the therapeutic process of their treatment by reducing anxiety, lifting their spirits, decreasing feelings of isolation, encouraging communication and providing comfort.
 The canine portion of the program is is a vehicle for employees and their pet dogs, with the assistance of a resident handler, to complete the American Kennel Club’s Canine Good Citizen and Trick Dog training curriculum.
 The program is centered on positive reinforcement based dog training to increase youth’s confidence and independence, sense of purpose, self-esteem and safety awareness.
 Youth will additionally receive general knowledge of how to properly care for an animal.
 Once a dog successfully completes the CGC exam, they are able to “work” on campus with their owner.

-The William George Agency provides eligible students with age appropriate job training, life skills, counseling, work readiness skills and meaningful work experience through Job Readiness Training, Independent Living Skills and our Vocational Program.
-The WGA has expanded our on vocational opportunities to include short-term certifications in various trades.
+The William George Agency provides eligible students with age-appropriate job training, life skills, counseling, work readiness skills, and meaningful work experience through Job Readiness Training, Independent Living Skills, and our Vocational Program.
+The WGA has expanded our vocational opportunities to include short-term certifications in various trades.
 Below are some of the current vocational training opportunities offered through WGA.

 Apparel and Merchandise Print Shop